koteruon/FastInst/1_README_usage_notify.txt

 MetadataCatalog.get("table-tennis_val").thing_classes = [' ', 'person', 'table', 'paddle', 'referee', 'scoreboard']
 MetadataCatalog.get("table-tennis_val").thing_colors =[(46, 139, 87), (255, 215, 0), (0, 154, 205), (238, 0, 0), (139, 115 , 85), (104, 34, 139)]

-There's an error at demo/predictor, don't forget to replace the confidence threshold. start at line 75 def run_on_video(self, video, confidence_threshold):
+2: There's an error in demo/predictor, don't forget to put the confidence threshold. start at line 75, correct it with the following code. def run_on_video(self, video, confidence_threshold):
         """
         Visualizes predictions on frames of the input video.